Skip to content

 Teapot Mountain is one of the best Taipei hikes in Taiwan

-Climbing through the teapot on Teapot Mountain.
+Climbing through the teapot on Teapot Mountain, one of Taiwan best hiking trails.
 Image by Nick Kembel.

 5. Teapot Mountain